openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 readDescriptorValue(descriptor: BLEDescriptor): Promise&lt;BLEDescriptor&gt;

 Reads the descriptor contained in the specific characteristic of the remote BLE device.
-This API uses an asynchronous callback to return the result.
+This API uses a promise to return the result.

 **Required permissions**: ohos.permission.USE_BLUETOOTH